 To become a police officer, learn about the training and education requirements and view a list of police training companies.

 These officers supervise individuals released from prison on probation or parole.
 They monitor their progress, ensure compliance with court-ordered terms, and help reintegrate them into society while reducing the risk of reoffending.

 Becoming a secret service agent might be the right job if you want to be part of an elite law enforcement organization.
 Secret service agents protect the President, Vice President, VIPs, and heads of state and conduct security-related investigations.
 Learn more about the Secret Service.

 State troopers, state police officers, or oftentimes called highway patrol officers, enforce vehicles and road rules and regulations.

 U.S. Customs Agents

 Customs agents help the nation by preventing terrorists, terrorist weapons, and the like from entering the country.
-They are first in line in terms of facilitating import duties and trade laws.
+They are first in line in facilitating import duties and trade laws.

 Other Job Titles (descriptions coming soon)

 - Border Patrol Agent

 - DEA Special Agent